Virtual Machine Management

 -

-From the Virtual Machines inventory, click on the Create VirtualMachine button and select From template from the drop-down menu.
+From the virtual machine overview column, click on the Create VirtualMachine button and select From template from the drop-down menu.

 VMs can also be created from an InstanceType wizard as well as created by entering a custom YAML definition, but for this current lab scenario we are going to stick with creating VMs based on existing templates. -